News Medical on MSN

 New Genetic Score May Forecast Breast Cancer Risk

-A new study published in Cancer Epidemiology, Biomarkers (and) Prevention, a journal of the American Association for Cancer ...
+A new study published in Cancer Epidemiology, Biomarkers (and) Prevention, a journal of the American Association for Cancer Research, reveals that a 313-SNP breast cancer polygenic risk score (PRS313) ...

 Even though it’s been 22 years since Joeann Vaughn has taught in a classroom, she’s still teaching lessons about caring for ...